If you want to avoid getting heartbroken, I think it’s imperative to familiarize yourself with the most common long distance relationship red flags.

 If you, your partner, or both of you have become distant simply because you enjoy being alone or have fallen out of love, then it’s a red flag.

 Of course, some time away from each other is recommended.
-You can’t be spending 24/7 with your partner.
-Especially if it’s long distance and you’re glued to the screen all day.
+You can’t spend 24/7 with your partner.
+Especially if it’s a long distance and you’re glued to the screen all day.

 Eventually, the anxiety and uncertainty will cause you to explode.

-Rather take the time to make a list of your concerns and talk about it to your partner.
+Rather, take the time to make a list of your concerns and talk about them with your partner.

 Maintain your dignity and approach the situation from a non-confrontation perspective.